Go to content

 If you have any questions about your meter or how it works, please contact us and we'll be happy to help.

-Domestic Standard meters are ideal if your home has gas or oil-fired heating.
-The meter records all the electricity you’ve used at a single rate.
-They’re also available as a pay as you go meter.
+Standard meters are ideal if your home has gas or oil-fired heating.
+The meter records all the electricity you've used at a single rate.
+They're also available as a Pay As You Go meter.

 Evening and Weekend meters are ideal if you’re out most of the week during the daytime.

 These meters have two readings; one for day and one for night.
-Energy used on the night reading is cheaper than energy used during the day.
+Energy used between 7:00pm to 7:00am Monday to Friday and from 7:00pm on Friday to 7:00am on Monday is cheaper than energy used during the day.

 Economy 7 meters are ideal if your home has electric heating.
 Ideally, they're used with storage heaters and water immersion heating.